TomasCB24/Readme/README.md

    - Working on a cross-functional team developing a management application for NGOs using Django Framework.
 This experience enhanced my skills in full-stack development, database management, and agile methodologies.

 ## Education
-- University of Seville: Bachelor's Degree in Software Engineering, 2019-2023
+- **University of Seville:** Bachelor's Degree in Software Engineering, 2019-2023
+- **University of Seville:** Master's Degree in Software Engineering: Cloud, Data and IT Management, with specialization in the data branch

 <hr>
 <details>